 - Scooby-Doo! and the Reluctant Werewolf: Scrappy uses pepper to force a monster to sneeze and spit out Shaggy and Scooby.

-- Taz-Mania: In "Food for Thought", Taz sprinkling pepper on an egg causes the aligator inside to sneeze and hatch out.
+- Taz-Mania: In "Food for Thought", Taz sprinkling pepper on an egg causes the alligator inside to sneeze and hatch out.

 - The Secret Saturdays: Happens to Fisk during the Diner Brawl in "Cryptid vs. Cryptid".

 - In an episode of The Grim Adventures of Billy & Mandy had Billy accidentally spill some salt at a diner and when he tried to throw some over his shoulder to prevent bad luck, he accidentally threw the pepper instead, causing everyone behind him to sneeze.
 This turns out to be important, as Billy's proceeding bad luck was brought upon by a "catastrophe snail" that went inside his head to give him nothing but bad luck.
-He would have been sizzled by throwing salt has he was on Billy's shoulder entering his ear had Billy not panicked and picked up the pepper.
+Billy would have sizzled it by throwing salt over his shoulder as it was entering his ear had he not panicked and picked up the pepper instead.